MSN Course Descriptions

 NSG 623*: Foundations of the Nurse Practitioner Role and Interprofessional Practice: 3 credits (Didactic, Fall only).
 This course introduces students to the various roles of the nurse practitioner including clinician, scholar, advocate, collaborator, leader, and lifelong learner.

-NSG 626*: Lifespan Health Promotion: 3 credits (Didactic, Summer only).
+NSG 626*: Advanced Practice Nursing Health Promotion and Disease Prevention Across the Lifespan: 3 credits (Didactic, Summer only).
 Prerequisite – NSG 622, NSG 623.
 Prerequisites may be taken concurrently.
-An in-depth study of theoretical foundations, epidemiological principles, and advance practice strategies for the promotion of health and prevention of disease across the life-span.
+An in-depth study of theoretical foundations and advanced practice nursing interventions for the promotion of health and prevention of disease for diverse individuals, families, and communities across the lifespan.

-NSG 627: Evidence Based Practice: 3 credits (Didactic, Spring only).
+NSG 627: Evidence Based Practice Quality Improvement: 3 credits (Didactic, Spring only).
 Prerequisite or concurrent - NSG 625.
-An analysis of the application of research to guide the advanced practice nurse in evidence-based nursing practice.
+Application of EBP and QI frameworks to improve health outcomes, quality, and safety related to a practice or leadership issue.

 NSG 628*: Leadership/Policy/Ethics: 3 credits (Didactic, Spring only).
 Prerequisite – NSG 627.
-An exploration of the concept of leadership in the advanced practice role and application of these leadership behaviors to health care policy and ethical decision making.
+An examination of the concept of leadership in the advanced practice role and exploration of leadership behaviors that support professional development, systems-based thinking, health care policy, and ethical decision.

-NSG 701*: Advanced Pharmacotherapeutics: 3 credits (Didactic, Spring only).
+NSG 701*: Advanced Pharmacology: 3 credits (Didactic, Spring only).
 Prerequisite – NSG 706.
-Examination of the relationship between pharmacologic principles and the APRN's selection of pharmacologic agents in altered health states across the lifespan
+Examination of the relationship between pharmacologic principles and the APRN's selection of pharmacologic agents in altered health states across the lifespan.

 NSG 705*: Advanced Lifespan Assessment: 3 credits (2 credits didactic, 1 credit lab, Spring only).
 Prerequisite – NSG 706.
 The focus of this course is the advanced health assessment of individuals across the lifespan.
-Skilled interviewing and advanced assessment skills are emphasized.
+Skilled interviewing and advanced assessment skills are emphasized+ This course will require an on-campus experience during the semester.

 NSG 706*: Advanced Pathophysiology: 3 credits (Didactic, Fall only).
 Theoretical basis of pathophysiological changes in acute and chronic illnesses confronted across the lifespan is presented.
 The course serves as the foundation for clinical assessment, decision making, and management.